xero/miasma.nvim/README.md

 # miasma.nvim
-a pastel colorscheme inspired by the woods, built using [lush](https://github.com/rktjmp/lush.nvim)
+a pastel colorscheme inspired by the woods, built using [lush](https://github.com/rktjmp/lush.nvim) 👄

-supports tree-sitter, lazy, which-key, lsp diagnostics, and more.
+supports treesitter, lazy, which-key, telescope, lsp diagnostics, and more.

 ```
     ┏┏┓ o ┳━┓ ┓━┓ ┏┏┓ ┳━┓